 ICELANDIC WEATHER: BODY AND BATTERY

-My Workshop’s participant uses a Leica M10 exclusively for his work, and he has been doing so for quite some time now with great results: his Leica M10 as well worked just perfectly and without any problem whatsoever during our time together in Iceland.
+While I just brought my camera to Iceland to do a Leica M10 review, my Workshop’s participant uses a Leica M10 exclusively for his landscape work, and he has been doing so for quite some time now with great results.
+During our time together in Iceland, his Leica M10 worked just perfectly as well and without any problem whatsoever.

 WORKFLOW AND SPEED IN THE FIELD